 If you have already configured your Salesforce user and are looking for steps to set up the Salesforce Block, click here.

-To configure a Salesforce user, follow these steps:
+To configure a Salesforce user with app manager permissions, follow these steps:

 - If creating a new user, assign the profile from above to the new user (if you don't see the profile, make sure the license is set to Salesforce.)

 - Once you've created the user and verified the account, log in with it.
 If the profile has API Only enabled already, you will need to switch back to your admin account and log in to it through the User Details page.

 - Navigate to Personal Settings/Setup, and go to My Personal Information > Reset My Security Token.

 - Once you reset the token you should receive a new token via email.
 Be sure to save this in a safe place!

 Add API Permissions to a Salesforce User

 To add API permissions, go to the Salesforce User Profile.